 “I have been very fortunate to have studied with many wonderful teachers, and I love sharing what I have learned with my students.”

 Mr. Seifert began teaching piano privately full time in 2002 in his own studio called "Piano At Home" in Mukilteo, WA, and also taught piano at The Everett Montessori School.
 Previously he had taught for many years as a middle school Choral Music Teacher, and Elementary Music Specialist in the public schools in Washington State.
 After relocating back to the Philadelphia area Mr. Seifert established his current teaching studio "Rick Seifert Piano Lessons" in Blue Bell.
-Mr. Seifert enjoys working with beginning students of all ages, and has enjoyed teaching evening piano classes for CTAS (Cheltenham Township Adult School for the past three years.
+Mr. Seifert enjoys working with beginning students of all ages, and has enjoyed teaching evening piano classes for CTAS (The Cheltenham Township Adult School for several years.

 Historian, Archivist, Speaker

 Mr. Seifert is an amateur author/historian who has written and produced a Musical Documentary on Philadelphia Citizen and Merchant John Wanamaker, and the Wanamaker Pipe Organ, called “The Greatest Musical Wonder in The World”, a history of the Grand Court Organ.
 The program made its East Coast debut at Macy’s during the 2011 Wanamaker Organ Centennial.
 Mr. Seifert is regularly engaged to present his documentary around the country for churches, historic societies, retirement communities, and music organizations.
 The program was selected to be presented for The Foundations of The Philadelphia Union League in 2014 during Archives Month in conjunction with The Historical Society of Pennsylvania.